How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Finish

 I managed to pick myself up and run the last 2km.
 Coming around the corner with barely 500m to go was a relief.
-I cleaned the snot off my face, turned my smile on, not knowing where the official photographer/s would be (were there any?).
+I cleaned the snot off my face and turned my smile on, not knowing where the official photographer/s would be (were there any?).
 I turned my large bum bag around and got my phone out.
-I knew I hadn’t achieved my goal time, so was happy to lose a few more seconds to take some photos of the finish line as I approached it.
+I knew I hadn’t achieved my goal time, so I was happy to lose a few more seconds to take some photos of the finish line as I approached it.

-Crossing the finish line in 3h38m32s, I was happy to finish, but annoyed at my lack of will power.
+Crossing the finish line in 3h38m32s, I was happy to finish but annoyed at my lack of willpower.

 After the finish line